 Python was once sent by Hera, Zeus' wife, to hunt down the pregnant Leto, a lover of Zeus, so that she would have nowhere to settle down to give birth.
 Zeus took pity on Leto and turned her into a quail (ortyx) to give birth to her twin children, Apollo and Artemis.

-By the time Apollo, the son of Leto, was only four days old, he was already a strong boy.
-A silver bow with golden arrows, given to him by the blacksmith Hephaestus, made the young god decide to kill Python and take revenge.
-Soon, Apollo went to the creature's cave to seek after Python.
-When the creature faced Apollo, it started boiling with rage and lunged at Apollo to devour him.
-But Apollo was faster and managed to throw an arrow to Python, piercing him right on its forehead.
-Python cried of terror and his scream could be heard all over the canyons of Mount Parnassus.
-It struggled hard to survive... but in the end it surrendered to death.
+When Apollo, Leto's son, was only four days old, he was already a strong boy.
+A silver bow with golden arrows, given to him by the blacksmith Hephaestus, led the young god to find Python and seek revenge.
+Soon after, Apollo went to the creature's cave to seek Python.
+When the creature came face to face with Apollo, it began to boil with rage and lunged at Apollo to devour him.
+But Apollo was faster and managed to throw an arrow at Python, piercing him right in the forehead.
+Python screamed in terror and his scream could be heard throughout the canyons of Mount Parnassus.
+He fought hard to survive... but in the end he surrendered to death.

-The death of the Python filled Apollo with joy, so he happily took his lyre and started playing a song of victory, giving joy to people all around.
+Python's death filled Apollo with joy, so he happily took his lyre and began to play a victory song that brought joy to people all around.

-Right after he finished his song, Apollo took the creature and buried it under the slopes of Mount Parnassus.
-On its surface he built the oracle of Delphi, the most famous oracle of ancient Greece.
-However, Apollo had committed a crime and, according to the laws of Mount Olympus, he needed to be purified.
-Therefore, Zeus ordered from Apollo to institute the Pythian Games at Delphi so that athletic and musical competitions could be hosted.
-Apollo followed the order and he even took part in the games himself.
+Apollo, however, had committed a crime and needed to be purged according to the laws of Mount Olympus.
+Therefore, Zeus ordered Apollo to set up the Pythian Games at Delphi so that athletic and musical contests could be held there.
+Apollo obeyed the order and even participated in the games himself.
 From then on, the Pythian Games were held every four years in Apollo's honor.